MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 - **IncrementalData**: Folder with date/time hierarchy folders in **yyyy/mm/dd/hh** format containing the incremental updates. **hh** represents the UTC hour of the updates and contains the **Upserts** and **Deletes** folders. **Upserts** contains data files with updates to existing records or new records. **Deletes** contains data files with records to be removed.

   > [!NOTE]
   > Customer Insights processes the files in the IncrementalData folder after the specified UTC hour ends.
-For example, if Customer Insights starts processing the incremental refresh on January 21st at 8:15 AM, all files that are in folders dated January 21st 7:00 AM and earlier are processed.
-Any January 21st 8:00 AM folders are not picked up for processing.
+For example, if Customer Insights starts processing the incremental refresh on January 21, 2023 at 8:15 AM, all files that are in folder 2023/01/21/07 (representing data files stored from 7 AM to 8 AM) are processed.
+Any files in folder 2023/01/21/08 (representing the current hour where the files are still being generated) are not processed until the next run.

 1. When adding or editing a data source, navigate to the **Attributes** pane for the entity.